 The Bottom Line

-If you can identify small barriers, you can focus on solutions that will in turn make a big impact on your collections rate.
+If you can identify small barriers, you can focus on solutions that will make a big impact on your collections rate.
 As you review these key areas please download the Quick Reference Checklist and answer honestly without any bias.
 As you make changes remember to communicate the expectations to your team clearly.
 If the team doesn’t know what the expectation is, how can you expect them to meet it?
 Good luck in coding, submitting, and getting claims paid cleanly and accurately the first time.